On a question of Erd\H{o}s and Ne\v{s}et\v{r}il about minimal cuts in a graph

 \begin{theorem} The maximum possible number of inclusion-wise minimal vertex cuts in a graph on $n$ vertices is at most $2^{(1+o(1)) H(1/3) n},$ where $H(x)$ is the binary entropy function. \end{theorem} In other words, $\alpha \le 2^{H(1/3)} < 1.8899$.

-On the other hand, the following construction of Seymour shows that $\alpha \ge 3^{1/3} > 1.4422.$ Let $G$ be a graph on $3m + 2$ vertices with two distinguished vertices connected by $m$ internally vertex-disjoint paths of length $4$.
+On the other hand, Erd\H{o}s communicated the following construction of Seymour~\cite{erdos} which shows that $\alpha \ge 3^{1/3} > 1.4422.$ Let $G$ be a graph on $3m + 2$ vertices with two distinguished vertices connected by $m$ internally vertex-disjoint paths of length $4$.
 We can obtain $3^m$ minimal vertex cuts by taking exactly one internal vertex from each of these paths.
 So $\alpha \ge \lim_{m} 3^{m/(3m+2)} = 3^{1/3}.$

+After the publication of this article, the author was informed by Hans Raj Tiwary that the present results had already been known prior to this work.
+Fomin, Kratsch, Todinca and Villanger~\cite{fomin-kratsch} first proved that $\alpha < 2$, in fact, they showed $\alpha \le 1.7087$.
+The current best known bounds on $\alpha$ are

+where the upper bound was proved by Fomin and Villanger~\cite{fomin-villanger} and the lower bound by Gaspers and Mackenzie~\cite{gaspers-mackenzie} who also gave a simpler proof of the upper bound in~\cite{fomin-villanger}.

 It will be more convenient to work with a closely related function.
 Given a graph $G$ with two distinct vertices $u$ and $v,$ let $\mc_{u,v}(G)$ denote the number of inclusion-wise minimal sets separating $u$ and $v$ in $G$.
 More formally, $\mc_{u,v}(G)$ is the number of sets $T \subseteq V(G) \setminus \{u, v\}$ such that $u$ and $v$ are in different connected components of $G \setminus T,$ but $u$ and $v$ are in the same connected component of $G \setminus T'$ for any $T' \subsetneq T.$ Let $g(n)$ denote the maximum value of $\mc_{u,v}(G)$ across all choices of a graph $G$ on $n+2$ vertices and a pair of distinct vertices $u,v \in V(G)$.